Kkulkarni1/CAPG/README.md

 # CAPG - Comprehensive Allopolyploid Genotyper

-This software is implemented for genotyping alleotetraploids' targeted genome regions using screened reads aligned to the whole genome references.
+This software genotypes targeted genomic regions in alleotetraploids using whole genome sequencing (WGS) reads aligned to both reference subgenomes.
-It has primarily been designed as a standalone executable.
+(For a version that handles targeted amplicons, see [capg_amp](#amplicon).)
-Skip to [Installation](#installation) to see how.
+The main genotyper is written in C as a standalone executable.

 # Table of Contents
 1. [Prerequisites](#prerequisites)